 Crook County Fire & Rescue seeks new career members when vacant positions need to be filled.
 The organization will advertise on the department website, and WFCA Daily Dispatch.

 At this time Crook County Fire & Rescue is not hiring for career members.

-We are not currently accepting applications for career firefighter/paramedic.
+We are currently accepting applications for Firefighter/Paramedic.